Kraft Heinz and Brand Value: Did Operational Effectiveness Override Competitive Strategy?

 A few weeks ago we witnessed the massive $8.3 billion impairment of the iconic brands Heinz and Oscar Mayer.
 Kraft Heinz’s shares sank more than 27.5% in a substantial hit straight to the heart of the company and its competitive position.
 Investors and market analysts appear to agree on the reason underlying the multi-billion plunge in the value of the two brands; the aggressive cost-cutting strategy of 3G Capital, the Brazilian private equity firm and Kraft Heinz’s controlling shareholder.
 This resulted in significant underinvestment in marketing and other brand enhancing activities; usually required among companies aiming to differentiate themselves from competitors and sustain their reputation in the market.
 This is particularly true in overcrowded and fiercely competitive markets, such as the consumer-packaged goods industry.

 Kraft Heinz’s current challenges are better understood from a broader context.
 The uptake of the internet, social media and innovative software in recent years is enabling consumers to become much more well-informed and sophisticated during the purchasing process.
-From online specialised product ratings to social media and AI-driven reviews, new effective tools are at consumers’ disposal to help them with the buying due diligence process, and often at no cost.
+From online specialized product ratings to social media and AI-driven reviews, new effective tools are at consumers’ disposal to help them with the buying due diligence process, and often at no cost.
 Amazon, Google, Facebook, Yelp or Trivago are just a few examples.
 A vast pool of free information about products and services is available for consumers.
-A consequence of this is that consumers’ loyalty to iconic brands is fading in favour of private labels with comparable, or even higher, quality.
+A consequence of this is that consumers’ loyalty to iconic brands is fading in favor of private labels with comparable, or even higher, quality.
 New York University’s marketing professor and L2 founder Scott Galloway called this tech-effect a war against brand names and price premiums.

 Galloway argues that in the past an average product supported by good advertising was a common approach to brand building.
 Advertising is no longer the driving force within the value chain for brand building; capital needs to be re-allocated to other activities such as product innovation and distribution, according to Galloway.
-New consumer behaviour towards brands is fuelling the need for traditional, well-established, companies such as Kraft Heinz to rethink how they do business during the digital era and invest accordingly.
+New consumer behavior towards brands is fueling the need for traditional, well-established, companies such as Kraft Heinz to rethink how they do business during the digital era and invest accordingly.

 From a brand value perspective, the case of 3G’s strategic management and the impairment of Kraft Heinz’s brands highlights the double-edge dynamic of achieving operational effectiveness versus finding strategic positioning.
 Both underpin the value of brands, but to different extents.
 Brand value is the reflection of the unique attributes of businesses and their products that are perceived as valuable by consumers.
 The extent to which brand uniqueness or differentiation becomes valuable is primarily determined by the ability of companies to command premium prices; or alternatively the ability to sell more units at comparable prices.
 However, achieving uniqueness or differentiation isn’t a free ride for any company.
 Investments in brand building and differentiation activities at different levels along the value chain are required, e.g. procurement of quality raw materials, creating more appealing retail stores, engaging marketing activities, etc. Any set of activities that capture the unique attributes of businesses and products which are sought by consumers, and they do it more effectively, and differently, than competitors.
 The value of a brand is, therefore, a function of both the price premiums it generates and the costs to achieve them.
 Its competitive position within a market will be linked to the performance of those strategic investments throughout the value chain.

 Two value-driving forces could collide in the quest for profitable investments in brand differentiation activities, namely strategic positioning and operational effectiveness.
 Strategic positioning for companies seeking brand differentiation implies incurring additional costs in adding more value to their products or services.
 Operational effectiveness, in contrast, consists of getting the most value from business activities with the minimum possible resources.
-Given its aggressive tactics on cost reduction, a challenge for 3G may be to maximise the operational effectiveness of Kraft Heinz without compromising its strategic positioning.
+Given its aggressive tactics on cost reduction, a challenge for 3G may be to maximize the operational effectiveness of Kraft Heinz without compromising its strategic positioning.
 The reason is that becoming more efficient by cutting redundant costs might improve profitability and create brand value, provided that these costs are indeed unnecessary.
 But Kraft Heinz’s profitability and brand value could be compromised if those removed or avoided costs underpinned the activities that capture the unique attributes of products, for which consumers are willing to pay a premium over similar packaged foods.

 Profits could be artificially enhanced for a while by reducing value-adding costs, as revenue might not be affected immediately.
 However, that wouldn’t necessarily reflect an improvement in operational effectiveness if it undermines strategic positioning.
 Identifying and understanding the key value-driving costs, and hence the key value-adding activities, that Kraft Heinz undertakes, or should undertake, is critical to evaluate whether 3G’s costs reduction campaign is overriding Kraft Heinz’s competitive advantage on brand differentiation.